dyhes/zulip/docs/production/deployment.md

 1. As root, run `/home/zulip/deployments/current/scripts/zulip-puppet-apply`.
 This
-   will reconfigure and restart Zulip.
+   will reconfigure and restart Aloha.

 If you have a deployment with multiple frontend servers, or wish to install Smokescreen on a separate host, you can apply the